jakobbbb/dotfiles/README.md

 ## GTK theme

-I use a version of arc dark that I've patched to be a little darker.
+I use a version of arc dark that I've patched to be a dark purple.

 ![screenshot](https://gist.githubusercontent.com/jakobbbb/59c7330f0bc29ebef697bb40e421349f/raw/theme.png)